Skip to content

 • The person performing the slaughter must be Muslim.

-• Anesthesia methods may be used to protect against pain and suffering* (more information on this point can be found below).
+• Anesthetic methods may be used to protect against pain and suffering* (more information on this point can be found below).

-• However, the animal must not have died as a result of the stunning or otherwise before the decisive cut.
+• However, the animal must not have died from the stunning or otherwise before the decisive cut.

 • must be slaughtered in the name of Allah.

-• Under no circumstances may the animal be tortured or subjected to stress and/or suffering.
+• Under no circumstances should the animal be tortured or subjected to stress and/or suffering.

 • Any transport to the slaughterhouse should be as gentle as possible.

-• The slaughter knives should be as sharp as possible in order to make a quick, clean cut.
+• The butchering knives should be as sharp as possible to allow for a quick, clean cut.

 • It is undesirable to break the animal's neck during slaughter.

-Islamic slaughter according to halal criteria is performed by quickly cutting the windpipe, esophagus, and both carotid arteries below the larynx.
-At least three of the four areas mentioned must be cut.
+Islamic slaughter according to halal criteria is complete when the trachea, esophagus, and both carotid arteries below the larynx are quickly severed.
+At least three of these four points must be cut.

-During husbandry, transport, preparation, slaughter, and post-slaughter procedures, care must be taken to respect the animal as a creature of God and treat it with dignity.
+During husbandry, transport, preparation, slaughter and aftercare, care must be taken to respect the animal as a creature of God and to treat it with dignity.

-The Prophet Muhammad (s) emphasizes this statement with the following tradition:
+The Prophet Muhammad (peace be upon him) underlines this statement with the following tradition:

-"Whoever is merciless (towards living beings) will not receive mercy (from Allah ta'ala)."
+“Whoever acts mercilessly (towards a living being) will not receive mercy (from Allah ta'ala).”
+1

-Halal is a universal concept that covers a wide range of areas, from animal husbandry to product processing.
-Since the idea of halal covers such a broad and far-reaching field, the next article will examine all the important aspects ofthe manufacturing and processingofhalal food.
+Halal is a universal concept encompassing a wide range of aspects, from animal husbandry to the processing of the animal products.
+Because the idea of halal covers such a profound and broad field, the following article will examine all the important aspects of the production and processing of halal food products .

-The criteria mentioned all seem somewhat abstract.
-For greater clarity, two concrete examples will be discussed.
-The Quran and the Sunnah of the Prophet Muhammad (s) are the first two sources that define Islamic principles.
-These were communicated to humanity several hundred years ago.
+The aforementioned criteria all seem somewhat abstract.
+To better illustrate this, two concrete examples will be discussed.
+The Quran and the Sunnah of the Prophet Muhammad (peace be upon him) are the first two sources to define Islamic principles.
+These were transmitted to humanity several hundred years ago.
 Stunning before slaughter is a classic example of the attempt to apply these principles to current technological standards and possibilities.
-That is why stunning, which did not play a role at the time of the Prophet, is now a frequently discussed issue.
+Therefore, stunning, which played no role in the Prophet's time, is a frequently discussed aspect today.
 According to some scholars and certifiers, stunning is not permissible for various reasons.
-One of these reasons is the possible danger that the animal may already die as a result of stunning (cardiac arrest due to short-term electrical stunning, allergic shock to the anesthetic, etc.).
-This would mean that the meat would no longer be classified as halal after slaughter.
-For this reason, some Muslims avoid meat and other products from animals that have been slaughtered using stunning methods.
+One of these reasons is the potential risk that the animal could die during the stunning process itself (cardiac arrest due to short-term electrical stunning, allergic shock to the anesthetic, etc.).
+Consequently, the meat would no longer be considered halal after the subsequent slaughter.
+For this reason, some Muslims avoid meat and other products from animals slaughtered using stunning methods.